 In some cases, you may not be able to show that a defendant’s blood alcohol content was actually over the legal limit at the time that an accident happened.
 Even if you cannot apply negligence per se, you still can try to hold the other driver liable by pursuing an ordinary negligence claim, which a Sparta car accident attorney can help you do.
 To assert your right to compensation, you would need to prove four key elements: the defendant driver’s duty, his or her breach of duty, causation, and damages.

 In general, all individuals owe a duty to others on the road not to get behind the wheel while they are impaired by alcohol.
 Even a driver who does not have a blood BAC of .08 may be adversely affected by consuming liquor.
 Your attorney can argue that the defendant’s drinking was a breach of his or her duty to use reasonable care for the safety of others on the road.

 Seek Help From an Attorney After a Car Accident Near Sparta

 Very few cases go to trial anymore, but you may have better leverage for negotiations with insurers and lawyers if you have a knowledgeable attorney on your side.
 People hurt in auto accidents near Sparta should retain an experienced injury lawyer to investigate the details of their case and present their position in as effective a manner as possible.
-Contact Matt Hardin by calling 615-200-1111 or completing our online form to arrange a free consultation.
+Contact Matt Hardin by calling 615-200-1111 or completing our to arrange a free consultation.